johannphilippe/hypercurve/README.md

 The PNG writer [fpng](https://github.com/richgel999/fpng) used for hypercurve has SSE support.
 This can be enabled with `-DSSE=1`.
 # TODO
+* Waveform scaling : will only work if min_y = max_y : make a specific function
 * Expose random generators to frontends (Lua, Csound, Faust).
 * Tests on invert function (Lua and Csound)
 * Lua semantics : append "curve"  to curve_base methods and reflect this to Documentation
 * REAPER/Reascript -> see https://forum.cockos.com/showthread.php?p=2543755#post2543755
-* Lagrange interpolation for curve extraction.
+* Lagrange interpolation for curve extraction ?
 * Hard one -> all curves allowing one sample processing (including cubic spline) to allow no-table processing.
 ## Curves to implement
 * Cardioid / hypercardioid